Achieving true autonomy, especially in GPS-denied environments (e.g. indoors, underground, etc.) is a very challenging problem.

-Based on these properties it is evident that very few if any unmanned systems have yet earned claims of autonomy, however Robotics Centre’s focus on autonomy requires at a minimum the following autonomous properties vital to independent push button operation of unmanned systems:
+Based on these properties it is evident that very few if any unmanned systems have yet earned claims of autonomy, however, Robotics Centre’s focus on autonomy requires at a minimum the following autonomous properties vital to independent push-button operation of unmanned systems:

 Mission planning and execution

-The ability for an unmanned system to not only navigate independently, but plan and execute missions in real time.
-To this end an operator should only provide the unmanned system with a high-level mission (e.g. Move from point A to point B).
+The ability for an unmanned system to not only navigate independently but plan and execute missions in real-time.
+To this end, an operator should only provide the unmanned system with a high-level mission (e.g. move from point A to point B).
 The unmanned system itself is responsible for all low-level planning in terms of navigation.

 Real-time situational awareness

 The ability for an unmanned system to sense and perceive the 3D environment in real-time.
 Should its path become obstructed, the unmanned system senses this obstruction in real-time and re-plans accordingly.
-The unmanned system does not need a human operator to intervene nor provide the unmanned system with new information that its path is blocked.
+The unmanned system does not need a human operator to intervene nor provide the unmanned system with new information if its path is blocked.

 All intelligence onboard

-Similar to the property above, the unmanned system has no requirement for network or radio infrastructure in the execution of a mission.
+Similarly to the property above, the unmanned system has no requirement for network or radio infrastructure in the execution of a mission.